zastrixarundell/nasa_btt/README.md

 ./burrito_out/nasa_btt_cli_linux
 ```

-Although is does give some additional output this way so it's discouraged.
+Although is does give some additional output *and* it *can* accidentally take some older data and not recompile the code properly, so this way so it's discouraged, use an OCI which sets a clean build environment.

 ## Testing